OwlfaceGames/owlface_archive/docs/miners.md

 0: Go back a level

-Note: Thier will be a point in the game where the player will get control of certain enemies.
+Note: There will be a point in the game where the player will get control of certain enemies.
 To exit this enemy press space.
 If stuck on a level press "R" to restart.
 If you still can't complete the level feel free to skip it by pressing "1".